Psychologist

 Treatment

-Gambling addiction is usually a progressive disorder.
-In most people, it begins slowly and grows until the victim's life becomes progressively unmanageable.
+A gambling addiction is usually a progressive problem.
+In most people, it begins slowly and grows until the victim's life becomes unmanageable.
 As repeated efforts to gain control over the addiction fail, life for the compulsive gambler begins to fall apart.
-If the compulsive gambler could stop chasing losses, he/she would.
-All compulsive gamblers can stop gambling, at least for a while.
-But most people need professional help to stop for life.
+While most addictive gamblers can stop gambling, at least for a while, most regress to their destructive behavior unless they seek professional help.

 Additional Information

 The more you understand about a gambling addiction and other addictions, the better you can cope with them and with related problems.
-Reaching out for information and assistance can help you live a healthier and more fulfilling life.
-People who suffer from a gambling addiction and other addictions can get help from a mental health professional such as a psychologist, psychiatrist, or clinical social worker.
 For more information about a gambling addiction and other addictions, please click on the linked websites listed below.

 Illinois Institute for Addiction Recovery